What to do if Your Basement Floods

 They will immediately advise you on any standard clean-up procedures, contractors to call, and claim procedures.
 In general:

-- An insurer is more likely to look favorably on homeowners wanting to undertake work on their own to reduce the likelihood of future flooding.
+• An insurer is more likely to look favourably on homeowners wanting to undertake work on their own to reduce the likelihood of future flooding.
 Repeat claims with no efforts to reduce future risk may be sufficient for an insurance company to drop that form of coverage in the future.

 Future Planning – Protecting Your Home

 Before you start with the rehabilitation, think about what you want to do in the basement in the future.
 Are you ready to commit to refinishing it the same way?
 Are you going to do any extra work to protect yourself from flooding in the future?
 Take a look at “How to Protect Your Home from Basement Flooding” before you begin any construction in the affected area.

 Consider fully tearing out exterior framing and dry-wall (if the damage is bad enough).
 One of the big problems about finished basements is that you develop cracks in your floor or walls and not even know it.
 So, for example, you may have just flooded by a sewage backup, but cracks developing in the foundation floor or walls might mean that another flood is just around the corner.Renovation time is the best time and possibly the only time to find for these sorts of problems and fix them.